-Colborn Bell, Founder Of Museum Of Crypto Art (MOC△), Discusses Vision Of MOC△ And Impact On Crypto Artists & Web3
+Colborn Bell, Founder Of Museum Of Crypto Art, Discusses Vision & Impact On Crypto Artists And Web3

 Our community was honored to have Co-Founder and Director of Museum of Crypto Art Colborn Bell on NEWFORUM.
 The Museum of Crypto Art is a Metaverse museum that lives in virtual reality and exhibits across digital worlds.
 It is a global foundation, governance vehicle, and innovation lab working to preserve and honor crypto art and its creators.